 If your primary objective is to provide information about your company, spotlight testimonials, and offer contact information, a brochure website might be the right fit.

 Maybe you don’t sell anything directly, but you want a vehicle to tell your story, maintain your brand and let your visitors know how they can get in touch with you.
 Brochure websites tend to be static sites and company-centric.
 In other words, they aren’t consumer-focused.

 Lead Generation Websites

-By linking marketing campaigns to actions also tend to provide a good deal of insight and consumer behavior information that can help you better understand your audience and continually tweak your campaigns to maximize results.
+Linking marketing campaigns to actions provide data on consumer behavior that can help you better understand your audience and continually adjust your campaigns to maximize results.

-Like E-Commerce websites, a lead generation website requires more research, planning, and maintenance.
+Like ecommerce websites, lead generation websites require more research, planning, and maintenance.
 Without the knowledge behind sales processes, how they work and best practices for lead generation, the biggest pitfall is the lack of proper execution and missed opportunities.
-Consulting with a website or marketing firm that specializes in content marketing and lead generation is encouraged.

-They say “First impressions matter.”
+They say “first impressions matter.”
 Boy, do they ever!
-There is a solid chance that your website is the first impression a potential customer has of your business.
-What’s their next move?
-Keep reading or bounce?
+And, there is a good chance that your website will be the first impression a potential customer has of your business.

-A robust website starts with a good plan and can be the difference between driving sales or the equivalent of crickets chirping for your business.
+A successful website starts with a great plan.
+It can be the difference between driving sales or having your business stagnate.

 Olivia is the Co-Owner and VP of Sales for InTouch.
 She loves getting to know and connecting with people.